emvc/emvc-guide/content/guide/routing.md

 #### Match Routes

-Locomotive can match arbitrary URL patterns to a controller's action.
+emvc can match arbitrary URL patterns to a controller's action.

 For example, declaring this match route: